Helmut Humbach

 Helmut Humbach (* December 4, 1921 in Munich; † April 3, 2017 in Mainz) was a German linguist and Iranist.
-He was a professor of Indo-European philology at University of Mainz.
+He was a professor of Indo-European philology at the Johannes Gutenberg University Mainz.
 He is recognized particularly for his work on the Gathas of Zarathustra.

 Career

-After completing his military service in World War II, Helmut Humbach studied Indo-European linguistics at University of Munich under Ferdinand Sommer.
-In 1951 he received his doctorate and habilitated on the recommendation of Karl Hoffmann in 1954 with a translation of the Gathas.
-In 1956 he became a full professor of comparative linguistics at Saarland University and from 1958 for Oriental Studies at the same university.
+After completing his military service in World War II, Helmut Humbach studied Indo-European linguistics at LMU Munich under Ferdinand Sommer.
+In 1951, he received his doctorate and habilitated on the recommendation of Karl Hoffmann in 1954 with a translation of the Gathas.
+In 1956, he became a full professor of comparative linguistics at Saarland University and from 1958 for Oriental Studies at the same university.
 From 1961 until his retirement, he was professor of Indo-European philology at University of Mainz.
 In 1972, he became a fellow of the Royal Asiatic Society of Great Britain and Ireland.
 His assistants included Jean Kellens and Prods Oktor Skjærvø.